wilsonmar/wilsonmar.github.io/_posts/2019-07-13-microtrader.md

       - single instance
       <br /><br />

+Each "microtrader" app process is built to run as a "Fat JAR" as a single deployable and runnable artifact within Docker containers.

+<a name="Vert.x"></a>

+### Vert.x event bus

+Dotted lines between microservices represent modern <strong>asynchronous</strong> communications through an  <strong>event bus</strong> built following the <strong>reactive</strong> design pattern.
+Callbacks within each app component use the <a target="_blank" href="https://vertx.io/">vertx.io</a> library open-sourced at <a target="_blank" href="https://en.wikipedia.org/wiki/Vert.x">https://en.wikipedia.org/wiki/Vert.x</a>.
+It was programmed in Java by Tim Fox in 2011 while he was employed by VMware.
+In January 2013, VMware moved the project and associated IP to the Eclipse Foundation, a neutral legal entity.

+Repeated functionality in Vert.x is encapsulated in a "Verticle".
+Thus its name.
+Vert.x assumes <strong>single-threaded</strong> scalable non-blocking app design, which Justin has modified for Microtraders.
+Real-time messages are received using the sockJs library described in "<a target="_blank" href="https://github.com/cescoffier/vertx-microservices-workshop">Vert.x Microservices Workshop</a>" by Clement Escoffier, who authored <a target="_blank" href="https://developers.redhat.com/promotions/building-reactive-microservices-in-java/">this 83-page free pdf book "Building Reactive Microservices in Java"</a> May 2017.

+Eclipse Vert.x is a polyglot event-driven application framework that runs on Java.
+"Polyglot" refers to Vert.x exposing its idiomatic API in Java, JavaScript, Groovy, Ruby Python, Scala, Kotlin, Clojure, and Ceylon.

+See <a target="_blank" href="https://www.manning.com/books/vertx-in-action">Manning Book: "Vert.x in Action"</a> by Julien Ponge from Manning.

+### Configuration

 There are dozens of little settings one has to get right to get it all working in production.
 So here are notes on how to do it by <strong>automating</strong> commands suggested by <a href="#Resources">several resources</a>.

 Dockerizing apps and running them as containers are standard DevOps practice.
 But there are many options to run  Docker workloads.
-Which cloud?
-And what technologies within the chosen cloud?
-This covers uee of AWS cloud and its IAM and ECR image repo service, but using ECS rather than Fargate or Amazon's Elastic Kubernetes (EKS).
+This article currently covers uee of AWS cloud and its IAM and ECR image repo service, but using ECS rather Amazon's multi-zone Elastic Kubernetes (EKS) or Fargate (Kubernetes as a Service).

+## Custom Shell Scripts

+   PROTIP: To simplify, I've created several shell scripts (in GitHub) that gets it all done instead of manually typing after stopping and rewinding videos to specific spots.

+A. <a href="#microtrader-setup">microtrader-setup.sh</a> installs on MacOs the <a href="#microtrader4">4 microtrader processes<a> after building them from source and testing them using mocha.

+B. <a href="#docker-setup">ecr-setup.sh</a> creates within AWS Docker images in a private Elastic Repository (ECR) and configures Dockerfiles for use in ECS (Elastic Container Service).

+PROTIP: Since there is a flood of responses, there is a provision in the script to output to a logfile.

+<a name="PartsList"></a>

 ## Parts list (ingredients for integration)